jotde22/lms-community.github.io/docs/getting-started/index.md

 === ":material-linux: Linux"
     {{ deb }}

-    Download the package, then install it with its depencencies using the operating system's package manager `apt`:
+    Download the package, then install it with its depencencies using the operating system's package manager `apt`.
+To avoid issues with file permission, it is not recommended to download the *.deb file into your $HOME directory.
+Instead use a general accessible folder, e.g. /tmp/.

     ```
     sudo apt install /path/to/lyrionmusicserver_{{ latest.version }}_*.deb
+    ```
+    e.g.:
+    ```
+    sudo apt install /tmp/lyrionmusicserver_{{ latest.version }}_*.deb
     ```

     {{ rpm }}